aronnicksnts/Ph-Real-Estate/README.md

 To extract the data from lamudi, the website was first explored to give insight on how the website is structured.

-A total of ---,--- properties were for sale and --,--- properties were for rent at the time of retrieval (As of November 9, 2022).
-These properties could be grouped on their specific location.
+The properties could be grouped on their specific location.
 Locations are grouped as follows: Region, City, Barangay.
 Furthermore, filters could be added as to search for a more specific listing.
 Filters can include but is not limited to the price, number of bedrooms, number of bathrooms, floor area, land size, and available amenities (if any).

 When looking through listings, the number of available listings per page is at maximum 30 listings.
 And the maximum number of pages available to be given by the website is 100 pages.
 Going beyond page 100 gives out an error.
 As the maximum listings that can be given through particular filters is 3000 listings, extractions of the total listings per city is extracted.
 Afterwards, city listings with more than 3000 listings per rent/sale is further divided into their respective barangays.
 If the number of listings is still beyond 3000, the listings in that particular barangay would be subdivided further to specific price ranges until listings can go below 3000 listings.

 ### Preminilary Data Understanding: